JinJS-Lab/BarBIQ_Pipeline_V1_2_1/README.md

 ## What's new in this version compared to version 1.2.0

 In version 1.2.1, we have integrated the pipeline installation into Docker, allowing all necessary software to be automatically installed.
-We offer **two installation methods**: **building the Docker image** **yourself** using the provided code and Dockerfile, or **pulling the pre-built Docker image** from our repository.
+We offer **two installation methods**: **building the Docker image with Dockerfile**, or **pulling the pre-built Docker image**.

 ## Contents
 (1) BarBIQ_code: All codes of this pipeline<br/>